 This past Monday, after a four and half hour drive from Swansea to Liverpool, we found ourselves checking into a hotel about 50 feet from the Echo Arena where, interestingly, the Arctic Monkeys were playing a gig.
 As much as we would have loved to get tickets, we were too busy making the final checks for our latest round of user testing on View Driving Record.

-Following on from the test we had conducted a fortnight before, these represented the 9th and 10th rounds of testing and we have learned a lot along the way.
+Following on from the test we had conducted a fortnight before, these represented the ninth and tenth rounds of testing and we have learned a lot along the way.
 Over the past half a dozen sessions or so we have encountered fewer and fewer problems when logging in to the portal so, satisfied that element of the system cannot be improved any further, we decided to concentrate on the personal details, driving entitlements and penalty points.

 We also have a number of other activities ongoing to try and add some quantitative data to all the invaluable qualitative information we have been gathering over the past few months.
 Chris recently blogged about the A/B testing we conducted and Wynne has talked about making use of Twitter to cast our insight net even further.
 For these A/B testing exercises the developers provided us with two very different versions of the screens to test the preferences customers had and therefore inform future design.
 The results of this exercise showed a slight preference for one of the versions but the best elements of both were combined to become the version we tested in Liverpool.